Community spirit wins Aberdeen FC a UEFA Grassroots Award | Inside UEFA

 "What price can you put on people feeling better about themselves, and using football as a tool to do that?" asks Steven Sweeney, community operations manager at Aberdeen FC.
 "It's our responsibility as a football club to reach every part of the community."

-The Dons, as the club is known, is proud of its interaction with the Scottish Football Association and its community endeavours.
-“I think what we have got is unique,” says Sweeney.
-“It’s quite innovative, and I think it’s best practice.
-The approach is simple. it’s just about good people trying to do their best to make a difference to grassroots football.”
+The Dons, as the club are known, are proud of their interaction with the SFA and their community endeavours.
+"I think what we have got is unique," says Sweeney.
+"It's quite innovative, and I think it's best practice.
+The approach is simple. it's just about good people trying to do their best to make a difference to grassroots football."

-Aberdeen FC is a club that cares passionately about people, and this has given the Dons an extremely positive reputation.
+Aberdeen are a club that care passionately about people, which has given the Dons an extremely positive reputation.

 UEFA Grassroots Awards

-The Best Professional Football Club prize rewards outstanding grassroots work by a professional club, promoting in particular a holistic approach to grassroots football and providing for a wide range of participants.
+The Best Professional Football Club prize acknowledges outstanding grassroots work by a professional club, promoting in particular a holistic approach to grassroots football and providing for a wide range of participants.

 The UEFA Grassroots Awards have been run annually since 2010.
-The awards reward excellence in the grassroots field, and national associations from around Europe are invited to put forward candidates each year.
-UEFA’s Executive Committee ratifies the awards following recommendations made by the UEFA Grassroots Panel bureau and UEFA Development and Technical Assistance Committee.
+The awards salute excellence in the grassroots field, and national associations around Europe are invited to propose candidates each year.
+UEFA's Executive Committee ratifies the awards following recommendations by the UEFA Grassroots Panel bureau and the UEFA Development and Technical Assistance Committee.